ErtyumPX/SpaceInvaders/README.md

 ## Setup

 The python script "main.py" is the launcher of the game.
-After you clone or download the repository, you can simply double clikt that file.
+After you clone or download the repository, you can simply double click that file.

-Beware that used Python version of this project is [3.8.3](https://www.python.org/downloads/release/python-383).
+Beware that used Python version of this project is [3.8.3](https://www.python.org/downloads/release/python-383) and the used Pygame version is [2.0.1](https://www.pygame.org/project/5409/7928).

 <img src="https://github.com/ErtyumPX/SpaceInvaders/blob/master/Assets/README/SpaceInvaders.JPG" width=50% height=50%>

 <hr>

 ## Mechanics & Algorithms

 ### Enemy Fleet Movement

 Invaders always acts coordinated with a certain speed.
 Every time they loose a fellow ship, they get faster.
+When they reach the end of the screen, they flip the movement to the other side.

 ### Enemy Attack